 - Pick every ripe berry on each plant rather than jumping from plant to plant.

 Did you pick too many strawberries?
-Check out Louise Sanchez’ Herbs, Crafts and Gifts blog about canning strawberries that her husband picked at the Strawberry Palace on U.S. 60 in Plant City.
+Check out Louise Sanchez’ Herbs, Crafts and Gifts blog about canning strawberries that her husband picked at the Strawberry Palace, 210 E State Road 60, Plant City, FL 33567

 Parkesdale Farm Market

-The largest family operated strawberry and citrus market in Florida, this farm harvests more than 3 million pounds of strawberries each year.
-You can also find plenty of citrus and other locally grown produce.
-3702 W. Baker Street, Plant City, FL 33563, (813) 752-0502
+The largest family-run strawberry and citrus market in Florida, the Parkesdale Farm harvests more than 3 million pounds of strawberries each year.
+You can also find plenty of citrus and other locally grown produce at their farm stand, 3702 W. Baker Street, Plant City, FL 33563, (813) 752-0502

 Eat at Fred’s